Women in Judaism: Reform Judaism

-In 2008, Stacy Offner became the first female vice president of the Union for Reform Judaism, a position she held for two years.
-In 2015, Daryl Messinger became the first female chair of the Union.
+In 2008, Stacy Offner became the first female vice president of the Union for Reform Judaism.
+In 2015, Daryl Messinger became the first female Union chair.

 Reform approaches to change

-Reform Judaism generally holds that the various differences between the roles of men and women in traditional Jewish law are not relevant to modern conditions and not applicable today.
-Accordingly, there has been no need to develop legal arguments analogous to those made within the Orthodox and Conservative movements.
+Reform Judaism generally holds that the various differences between the roles of men and women in traditional Jewish law are not relevant to modern conditions and no longer applicable.
+Accordingly, legal arguments were not needed.

 Reconstructionist Judaism

 The equality of women and men is a central tenet and hallmark of Reconstructionist Judaism.
-From the beginning, Reconstructionist Jewish ritual allowed men and women to pray together—a decision based on egalitarian philosophy.
-It was on this basis that Rabbi Mordecai Kaplan called for the full equality of women and men, despite the obvious difficulties reconciling this stance with norms of traditional Jewish practice.
-The Reconstructionist Movement ordained women rabbis from the start.
-In 1968, women were accepted into the Reconstructionist Rabbinical College, under the leadership of Ira Eisenstein.
+From the beginning, Reconstructionist Jewish ritual allowed men and women to pray together.
+It was on this basis that Rabbi Mordecai Kaplan called for the full equality of women and men, despite the obvious difficulties reconciling this stance with traditional Jewish practice.
+The Reconstructionist Movement always allowed women to be ordained.
+In 1968, women were accepted into the Reconstructionist Rabbinical College, under Ira Eisenstein's leadership.
 The first ordained female Reconstructionist rabbi, Sandy Eisenberg Sasso, served as rabbi of the Manhattan Reconstructionist Congregation in 1976, and gained a pulpit in 1977 at Beth El Zedeck congregation in Indianapolis.
 Sandy Eisenberg Sasso was accepted without debate or subsequent controversy.
-In 2005, 24 out of the movement's 106 synagogues in the US had women as senior or assistant rabbis.
+In 2005, 24 of the movement's 106 synagogues in the US had women as senior or assistant rabbis.
 In 2013 Rabbi Deborah Waxman was elected as the President of the Reconstructionist Rabbinical College.
-As the President, she is believed to be the first woman and first lesbian to lead a Jewish congregational union, and the first female rabbi and first lesbian to lead a Jewish seminary; the Reconstructionist Rabbinical College is both a congregational union and a seminary.
+She was the first woman and first lesbian to officially to lead a Jewish congregational union, and the first female rabbi and first lesbian to lead a Jewish seminary; the Reconstructionist Rabbinical College is both a congregational union and a seminary.